citp/BlockSci/README.rst

 	cd BlockSci/Notebooks
 	python3

-With the python interpretter open, the following code will load a Blockchain object created from the data output by the parser:
+With the python interpreter open, the following code will load a Blockchain object created from the data output by the parser:

 .. code-block:: python